Braincuber

 These concerns are taken care of in K8S because of its elasticity where resources can be adjusted according to demand.
 This is the very nature of Kubernetes, which provides an elastic and self-serve infrastructure to be managed, which is ideally suited for applications of AI and ML where demand can vary from time to time,” Thirumale noted.

-NVIDIA during this short time became the most valued company in the world and afterward acquired Run.ai, an organisation that develops software aimed at orchestration of workloads via Kubernetes.
+NVIDIA during this short time became the most valued company in the world and afterward acquired Run.ai, an organization that develops software aimed at orchestration of workloads via Kubernetes.

 As deployments of AI at NVIDIA grow more complex in terms of where the workloads are harnessed, from clouds to the edges and back again into the data centre on-premise management grows in importance.